majkamichal/naivebayes/README.md

 #### 3.4.2 Changing bandwidth selector

-There are 5 different bandwidth selectors:
+The `density()` function offers 5 different bandwidth selectors, which can be specified via `bw` parameter:

   - `nrd0` (Silverman’s rule-of-thumb)
   - `nrd` (variation of the rule-of-thumb)